Trel725/chavrprog/README.md

 There is 2 verification functions implemented - fast and strict.
 By default with -a command fast one is used.
 This is good for writing homogenous HEX files - like most of programms, and works much faster because verifies only written part.
 Another one verifies whole memory, what makes it applicable for complex HEX with gaps, but works slower due to whole chip reading.

+The most typical command set looks like:
+`chavrprog -d mega328p -a ./firmware.hex`

 Disklaimer
 -----------